-From the legal liability point of view, injuries and fatalities sustained by children as occupants of buses (as well as while in the process of getting onto or off school bus) raise the similar issues as those related to a car collision case.
+From the legal liability point of view, auto accident injuries and fatalities sustained by children as occupants of buses (as well as while in the process of getting onto or off a school bus) raise the similar issues as those related to a car accident case.

-School Boards or private bus service operators for school transportation are required to have motor vehicle liability insurance coverage that provides both liability coverage as well as Section B coverage for medical expenses and death benefits.
+School Boards or private bus service operators for school transportation are required to have auto insurance coverage that provides both liability coverage as well as Section B coverage for medical expenses and death benefits.

-Besides this, a different insurance coverage can also be available through school insurance programs.
+Besides this, different car insurance coverage can also be available through school insurance programs.

-In case a child is injured after leaving the school bus, the motor vehicle insurance may still provide coverage and benefits, depending on whether the injury was sustained in the "use or operation" of the bus and that particular incident's circumstances.
+In case a child is injured in an accident after leaving the school bus, the motor vehicle insurance may still provide coverage and benefits, depending on whether the serious injury was sustained in the "use or operation" of the bus and that particular incident's circumstances.

-- Insufficient driver attention when monitoring the entrances and exits off buses
+- Negligent driver attention when monitoring the entrances and exits off buses

 - Driver allowing bus overcrowding and allowing children to stand on buses

-- Failure of driver's ability to monitor children's activities during the bus ride
+- Failure of the driver's ability to monitor children's activities during the bus ride

 - Inappropriate bus maintenance